 There are currently two options being investigated as part of the design stages.
-The final decision on which option will be taken forwards will depend on further liaison with UK Power Networks (UKPN) and the relevant authorities.
+The final decision on which option will be taken forward will depend on further liaison with UK Power Networks (UKPN) and agreeing the life safety dual supplies solution with the relevant authorities.
 Until a final decision is made, both options are being considered within the design to ensure that either one would form a compliant solution.
-The options are as follows.
+These options have been discussed with the EHO, with meeting minutes available in Appendix A.1.
+The options are summarised as follows.